Sikys11235/ProjectDPiP/README.md

-*Read.me will be updaated and cleaned during final submission*
+*Read.me will be updated and cleaned during final submission*

 Current to do's:
 - vytvořit soubor requirements.txt - všechny packages (Vojta)